data-apis/scipy-2023-presentation/paper.rst

 standard.

 The resulting code can now be run against any array API conforming library.
-`Figure 2`_ shows the resulting speedups vs. NumPy for `LinearDiscriminantAnalysis` and `scipy.signal.welch()` on Torch CPU, Torch GPU (CUDA), and CuPy backends.
+`Fig. 2`_ shows the resulting speedups vs. NumPy for `LinearDiscriminantAnalysis` and `scipy.signal.welch()` on Torch CPU, Torch GPU (CUDA), and CuPy backends.
 GPU backends give a significant speedup, but even Torch CPU can have up to 2x speedup over NumPy.

-`Figure 2`_ additionally highlights an additional type of change, namely **making use of library specific performance optimizations**.
+`Fig. 2`_ additionally highlights an additional type of change, namely **making use of library specific performance optimizations**.
 The SciPy `welch()` implementation uses an optimization involving stride tricks.
 Stride tricks have not been standardized in the array API since they are not